C-D-Lewis/blog.chrislewis.me.uk/posts/135-Tests-With-Extra-Sweetness.md

 ---
-id: 2541
+index: 135
 title: Tests With Extra Sweetness
 postDate: 2018-02-17 22:11:28
 original: https://ninedof.wordpress.com/2018/02/17/tests-with-extra-sweetness/
 ---

 A quick post about moving my Node app tests to [Mocha](https://mochajs.org/) and [Chai](http://chaijs.com/).
 These are frameworks used where I work, and I figured I may as well learn something new and have more confidence in my Node apps when I deploy them, so how hard can it be?

 Turns out, quite easy.
 These testing frameworks are deigned to be flexible and resemble plain-english test descriptions.
 In fact, the new testing code looks a lot like my home-grown test framework.
 Have a look below for a comparison (taken from the [<code>led-server</code>](https://github.com/C-D-Lewis/led-server) project):

 (You can see the implementation of <code>testBed</code> module in the [<code>node-common</code>](https://github.com/C-D-Lewis/node-common/blob/master/testBed.js) project)

 ## Home-grown